Failing test in test_show_atom

 I don't see any specific version of Builder required for Rails, so maybe we are running different versions which is causing the different output.
 Jean-Philippe, what version of builder do you have?

-#4 Updated by Jean-Philippe Lang over 8 years ago
+#4 Updated by Jean-Philippe Lang almost 9 years ago

 Double quotes are not escaped: